romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When implementing a GitHub Actions workflow, how can you conditionally skip a job unless a manual trigger is activated, such as a comment in a pull request?
+Q: When implementing a GitHub Actions workflow, how can you conditionally skip a job unless a manual trigger is activated, such as a comment in a pull request?
 <details><summary>Show the answer</summary><p>

 - **Use the on: issue_comment trigger combined with a job-level if condition checking the comment content**